Skip to main content

 David Slone

 David has extensive leadership experience across a range of sectors.
-Currently he is the Area Manager, Maniapoto for the 2023 census at Statistics NZ.
+Currently, he is the Area Manager, Maniapoto for the 2023 census at Statistics NZ.
 Previous roles include Director Strategy and Performance for a nationwide social enterprise; CEO of a disability provider, an Operations Manager within a District Health Board and a Project Manager in the Public Service.

 David also works as “The Optimist Cynic”, an independent sounding board, business coach/mentor and an author.
 He is passionate about the concept of sustainable communities and the fundamental belief that business is a resource for doing good.

-David also has governance roles with Impact Hub Waikato Trust, NZ Williams Syndrome Association and until recently, on the Community and Public Health Advisory Committee for Waikato DHB.
+David also has governance roles with Impact Hub Waikato Trust, NZ Williams Syndrome Association, and, until recently, on the Community and Public Health Advisory Committee for Waikato DHB.

 Kate Shaw